 Project stoves usage: All the households (100%) declared to use the project stoves on daily basis.
 However, one respondent (1%) stated that in the last week she didn’t cook with the project stove, so to be conservative in the ERs calculation, 99% was used as the usage rate.
 An average of 2.8 daily meals were cooked with the project stoves (figure 6).

-Even tough the major part of project stoves was evaluated by the user to be in good conditions (97%), some users stated that their stoves have some small partial damages (like damages in pot stabilizer) but also all of these stoves were found to be working properly.
+Even though the major part of project stoves was evaluated by the user to be in good conditions (97%), some users (17% of all respondents) stated that their stoves have some small partial damages (like damages in pot stabilizer).
+This kind of small damages are totally in line with the current operation lifetime of the project stoves and do not hinder the proper use of the stoves and, in fact, also all of these stoves were found to be working properly and to be used by the households daily.